devuri/wp-filename-hasher/README.md

 ## Installation

-1. Download the `Image Name Hasher` plugin.
+1. Download the `File Name Hasher` plugin.
 2. Extract the plugin files to the `wp-content/plugins/` directory of your WordPress installation.
 3. Activate the plugin through the 'Plugins' menu in WordPress.